-Another extraordinary element of the Dance Village is that students and professional dancers from all programs are all located in the same space, which means there is a lot of interaction and support amongst both young and experienced dancers.
-It has truly become a vivid dance community.
+Another extra element of the Dance Village is that students and professional dancers from all programs are all located in the same space, which means there is a lot of interaction and support among both young and experienced dancers.
+It has really become a vivid dance community.

 How did the Summer Intensive come to exist?

 The Summer Intensive has been around since 2008 when we recognized there was a need for a short-term, intensive dance program to provide a framework upon which young dancers could get a glimpse into our universe of dance.
 It was originally offered to Israelis and has become an increasingly international program.